Semagrb/alx-frontend-for-fun/README.md

 ### Feedback

 Have ideas for new features or improvements?
 Found a bug that needs fixing?
-We'd love to hear from you!
-Head over to our GitHub repository and open an issue or submit a pull request.
-Your feedback helps us make Frontend Fun the best it can be! 🚀
+I would love to hear from you!
+Head over to my GitHub repository and open an issue or submit a pull request.
+Your feedback helps me make Frontend Fun the best it can be! 🚀

 ### Spread the Word